alejandro-davila/Project3_Team2/README_T3 Proposal.md

 # Project3_Team2
 # 1. Introduction
 We propose the development of a web application that provides users with a convenient way to locate and compare petrol, diesel, and electric charging stations.
-This application will empower users to make informed decisions about their refueling needs, including finding the nearest stations, checking pricing, and viewing payment methods accepted.
+This application will empower users to make informed decisions about their refueling needs, including finding the nearest stations.

 # 2. Project Objectives